LemonPi/lemonpi.github.io/projects/vpr/vpr.md

 <p>
-	Due to this difficulty, a heuristics approach is required to complete routing in a finite amount of time. <a href="http://dl.acm.org/citation.cfm?doid=201310.201328">Pathfinder</a> is the high level algorithm used, which iteratively tries to eliminate congestion by adjusting the cost of resources based on past usage using simulated annealing.
+	Due to this difficulty, a heuristics approach is required to complete routing in a finite amount of time. <a href="http://dl.acm.org/citation.cfm?doid=201310.201328">Pathfinder</a> is the high level algorithm used, which iteratively tries to eliminate congestion by evolving the cost of each resource based on their past usage.
 	The concept of <strong>criticality</strong> is how close a connection is to being the slowest connection in the circuit (and thus the speed that the rest of the circuit must run at).